 It’s your responsibility to ensure that all purchases with your NDIS funds meet the NDIS reasonable and necessary requirements.
 Use our handy checklist.

 We can help.

-The Leap in! mobile app (also now available on the Leap in! website) has a dedicated section for setting and managing goals which will make preparing for your meeting easier.
+The Leap in! app also has a dedicated section for setting and managing goals which will make preparing for plan and plan reassessment meetings easier.